davidgyoung/davidgyoung.github.io/_posts/2020-05-07-hacking-the-overflow-area.md

 **UPDATE: May 28, 2020**: This post has been updated to clarify that beacon ranging must also be enabled for overflow area advertisements to be discovered when the app is not in the foreground.

+**UPDATE: September 7, 2020**: A full reference application is available that shows how you can make two iOS devices exchange data in the background.
+[See here](https://github.com/davidgyoung/OverflowAreaBeaconRef).